VeldiHruthika/Task-1-Data-Cleaning-Preprocessing/README.md

 8.Finally checked the cleaned data and saved it as a new CSV file.

+9.Plotted a heatmap to see how features are related to each other — helps to understand which columns are strongly connected.

+10.Checked skewness for 'Age' and 'Fare' to see if the data is normally distributed or not — useful to decide if transformations are needed later.

 Titanic-Dataset.csv — the original dataset I used.